Join the Reimagining India Program

 Day Ten: Discover the Majesty of Rajasthan (Jaipur)

 Visit to Amer fort constructed by Raja Man Singh in the 17th century.
 Learn how it has survived many invading dynasties through the centuries.
 Walk down through Amer village to explore a textiles museum.

 Get introduced to the commercial and entertainment capital of India, also known as Maximum City, with expert talk and panel discussion on topics like cricket and Bollywood, an immersive neighborhood challenge that gets you engaged with locals, a visit to a local school and more!

-Day Three: Economic Transformation in the 21st Century (Mumbai)
+Day Twelve: Economic Transformation in the 21st Century (Mumbai)

 This day explores economic interconnectivity: between the world and India; Mumbai and the rest of India; and within the city itself.
 This includes an insider’s perspective Asia’s largest slum area – Dharavi and its export led industries.
 The day finishes with an interactive discussion with Dharavi workers and residents.

-Day Fourteen: Putting the Learning into Practice (Delhi)
+Day Fourteen: Putting the Learning into Practice (Mumbai)